 Will you be asking visitors to wear facemasks or other PPE?

 Visitors may wear face masks should they wish.
-In line with government guidance, our staff will not be required to wear face masks, but they are free to do so.
+In line with current government guidance, our staff are not wearing face masks, but they are free to do so.

 Why is the Adventure Playground closed?